 In addition to the activities included above as work time, employees who are subject to the FLSA must be paid for all time spent in activities which are defined as "work time" as follows:

 It is a policy of the University that employees be granted a break period at the convenience of their work.
 The break period should not exceed fifteen (15) minutes at any one time; and when it is granted, it should be near the middle of the first and/or second half of the workday.
 The break period shall include any time taken in preparation for the break and in going to and from a specific break area.
 If for any reason the employee does not receive a rest or break period, it does not accrue to be granted at some later time or date.
 This means that the employee cannot combine two break periods nor can a break period be used to leave work early or to extend the length of a lunch period or vacation leave.
 The Department Head may suspend the privilege of a break period when abused by the employee but subject to approval by the respective Vice Chancellor.

-It is required that employees who work a standard workweek take a meal period each workday.
-It is not permitted for an employee scheduled to work more than six hours per day to work without a meal period.
+While a meal period is not required by Federal or NC State law, supervisors should determine an employee's meal period when he/she works six hours or more per day.
 The meal period should occur near the mid part of the workday and may not be used to shorten the workday.
-A bona fide meal period is a span of at least 30 consecutive minutes during which an employee is completely relieved of duty.
-It is not counted as hours worked.
-A so-called "meal period" of less than 30 consecutive minutes must be considered as hours worked for employees who are non-exempt as defined by the Fair Labor Standards Act.
-Exceptions to this policy must be approved by the Department of Human Resources.
+When a non-exempt employee takes a lunch break, it must be for a minimum of 30 consecutive minutes during which the employee is completely relieved of duty.
+A lunch break of less than 30 consecutive minutes must be considered as hours worked for non-exempt employees as defined by the Fair Labor Standards Act.
+Please check with your supervisor regarding your scheduled lunch break.

 (1) On call time is any time an employee is required to remain at or so near his place of work that he cannot use the time effectively for his own personal purposes.

 (2) On call time does not occur if the employee is not required to remain on the University's premises but is asked merely to leave word at his home or with his supervisor as to where and how he might be reached.